Full list of all UK schools closed today due to snow and ice

 String of weather warnings in place across UK as Met Office warns of disruption

-Hundreds of schools will be closed today as snow and ice cause disruption across the country after the Met Office issued multiple weather warnings.
+Hundreds of schools remain closed as snow and ice cause disruption across the country continues after the Met Office issued multiple weather warnings.

-A string of snow and ice warnings were in place across the UK for Monday as the Met Office warned that cold conditions would bring a range of wintry hazards for the next few days.
+Amber weather warnings remain in place for snow in parts of Scotland, forecasting heavy snow and travel disruption, while yellow warnings for snow and ice cover much of the UK.

-Much of Scotland, which is covered by several amber snow warnings, should be braced for the worst of the weather, with hundreds of schools in the north of the country shut at least partially on Monday.
+Much of Scotland should be braced for the worst of the weather, with hundreds of schools in the north of the country shut at least partially on Monday.

 Some pupils will get an unexpected extra day of holiday at schools in Shetland, Orkney, the Western Isles and Aberdeenshire, while in Aberdeen city, schools and early education provisions will open at 11am and breakfast clubs will not run.
 Many schools in Moray are also shut.